anishsujanani/recontainer/README.md

 # Build container with:
 `docker build . -t recontainer`

-# Run container with:
+# Run the container:
-`docker run -it recontainer <domain_here>`
+The script dumps output for the input domain to `/tmp/$1`, so volume map onto that path on your host.
-On completion, a command will be printed.
-Run that command exactly to clean up.
+`docker run --rm -v /path/to/store/files:/tmp/<DOMAIN> recontainer <DOMAIN>`